 Preference Share Allotment: In this, the company issues new shares to the promoters, the new shares are issued with the six months avg.
 CMP of the company.

 Promoters are nothing but owners of the company who have maximum shares of the company.

 Note: If the Preference share allotment price is much less than CMP, then the company is not genuine and vice-versa.

-Note: If the company is giving the QIP for higher price compared to CMP, then it is genuine else you cannot trust the company.
+Note: If the company is giving the QIP for a higher price compared to CMP, then it is genuine else you cannot trust the company.

-They fall under the category of FII.
+They fall into the category of FII.

 Note: If the ADR or GDR issues is near to CMP, the company is genuine, but if it is much less than the CMP, then it is not trustful.